solliancenet/microsoft-redis-cache-migration/04_PostMigration/04_Security.md

 ## Encryption

 Redis does not directly support any form of data encryption, so all encoding must be performed by client applications.

-Additionally, Redis does not provide any form of transport security.
-If you need to protect data as it flows across the network, we recommend implementing an SSL proxy.
+Additionally, Redis OSS does not provide any form of transport security unless a supported version is specifically compiled to support it.
+When running a default non-SSL enabled instance, if you need to protect data as it flows across the network, it is recommended to implement an SSL proxy.

+Azure Cache for Redis supported SSL/TLS encryption and is enabled by default.
+As covered in the migration assessment, your application may need to be modified to support SSL connectivity as it is not recommended to enable the non-SSL port in Azure Cache for Redis.

 ## Authentication